prittt/CO2-HopCannon/README.md

 </table>

 <p align="justify">
 No gcode is available for the holes, but you can generate it from the flatcam project if you need it!
-The perfect tool for the isolation routes it the V-shaped Engraving Cutter. <b>Be careful</b> because the isolation routes have been generated using the non-mirrored PCB fritzing circuit.
-This means that Arduino nano must be welded upside down.
+The perfect tool for the isolation routes it the V-shaped engraving cutter. <b>Be careful</b> because the isolation routes have been generated using the non-mirrored PCB fritzing circuit.
+This means that Arduino nano must be soldered upside down.
 </p>

 <p align="justify">
-The files starting with "AL" contain the same routes described above, but after the auto levelling process carried out with <a href="http://www.autoleveller.co.uk/">this</a> amazing software.
+The files starting with "AL" contain the same routes described above, but after the auto levelling process carried out with <a href="http://www.autoleveller.co.uk/">this</a> extremely useful software.
 </p>

 <p align="justify">